Harry W. Shlaudeman: Foreign service career

 Shlaudeman joined the United States Foreign Service in 1954.
-As a Foreign Service Officer, he was posted to Barranquilla 1955–56; to Bogotá 1956–58; to Sofia 1959–62; and to Santo Domingo 1962–64.
+As a Foreign Service Officer, he was posted to Barranquilla 1955–56; to Bogotá 1956–1958; to Sofia 1959–1962; and to Santo Domingo 1962–1964.
 He moved to Washington, D.C., in 1964, becoming the Dominican Republic desk officer in the United States Department of State.
 In 1965, he became assistant director of the State Department's Office of Caribbean Affairs, and also served as an advisor to Ellsworth Bunker, the United States Ambassador to the Organization of American States.
 From 1967 to 1969, he was special assistant to United States Secretary of State Dean Rusk.
 He returned to the field in 1969 as deputy chief of mission in Santiago, Chile, and then returned to the U.S. in 1973 to become Deputy Assistant Secretary of State for Inter-American Affairs.

 President of the United States Gerald Ford nominated Shlaudeman as United States Ambassador to Venezuela and he held this post from May 9, 1975, until May 14, 1976.
 Ford next nominated Shlaudeman as Assistant Secretary of State for Inter-American Affairs, and he held this office from July 22, 1976, until March 14, 1977.

 President Jimmy Carter nominated him as United States Ambassador to Peru, holding this post from June 28, 1977, until October 20, 1980.
-Carter then named him United States Ambassador to Argentina, holding this post from November 4, 1980, until August 26, 1983, during Falklands war.
+Carter then named him United States Ambassador to Argentina, holding this post from November 4, 1980, until August 26, 1983, during the Falklands War.

 Shlaudeman spent 1983–84 as a member of the National Bipartisan Commission on Central America.
 In 1984, President Ronald Reagan named Shlaudeman as the President's Special Envoy for Central America.
 He then served as United States Ambassador to Brazil from August 5, 1986, until May 14, 1989.
 President George H. W. Bush then nominated him as United States Ambassador to Nicaragua and he served in this post from June 21, 1990, until March 14, 1992.
 Shlaudeman received the Presidential Medal of Freedom in 1992.